About the Project

 The On the Cutting Edge Classroom Observation Project aims to provide a direct measurement of changes in teaching practice.
 This project emerged from efforts to assess changes in teaching resulting from geoscience professional development, with the goal of moving beyond faculty self-reporting.
 Our goal is to observe a sufficiently large number of geoscience courses around the U.S. to be able to characterize how we are teaching in a selection of different types of higher education institutions (community colleges, comprehensive public universities, Research 1 universities, private colleges).
-This will allow us to assess the validity of the results of the 2009 geoscience faculty survey describing teaching methods and to better evaluate the impact of the On the Cutting Edge project.
+This will allow us to assess the validity of the results of the On the Cutting Edge geoscience faculty surveys describing teaching methods and to better evaluate the impact of the On the Cutting Edge project.

 We assembled and trained a team of observers drawn from a range of institutional types and representing a range of specializations and geographic regions.
 This team agreed to apply a common instrument to observations of teaching in at least ten geosciences classes.
 We selected the Reformed Teaching Observation Protocol (RTOP, Lawson et al., 2002; Sawada et al., 2002) as it represented an accessible, valid and reliable instrument designed to evaluate the presence of "reformed teaching" in college science and mathematics classrooms.